MIO : Mutual Information Optimization using Self-Supervised Binary Contrastive Learning: Introduction

 \section{Introduction}

-Self-supervised learning is getting popular nowadays.
-The primary objective of self-supervised learning is to learn representations from data without human-annotated labels.
-Self-supervised learning generally consists of two phases: (1) Pre-training (or Pretext) and (2) Downstream (or target).
+Self-supervised learning (SSL) has emerged as one of the pillars of its super-domain unsupervised learning.
+Self-supervised learning primarily aims to learn representations from data without human-annotated labels.
+Generally, this primary aim is fulfilled by optimizing the parameter values of the model using a pre-defined task.
+SSL generally consists of two phases: (1) Pre-training (or Pretext) and (2) Downstream (or target).
 The representations learned by the encoder in the pre-training phase are used in the downstream task in the form of transferred weights.
-Thus, the primary purpose of the pre-training phase is to learn weights that provide a better initialization point for the target task as the higher-level representations become more correlated to the features on the target dataset.
-Often, the dataset on which the model is trained is the same as the dataset that will be used in the downstream task.
-However, the domain of self-supervised learning is still an open research area for exploration and improvement.
+This description gives a hint of the similarity between SSL and Transfer Learning (TL).
+Although the two look similar, SSL and TL have distinct differences.
+The major dissimilarities between SSL and Transfer Learning (TL) can be summarised in a few words as given below.